RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 * Game Boy / Color (lr-gambatte - installed by default)
 * Game Boy Advance (VBA-M)
-* NES (lr-QuickNES - found in 'Experimental' menu, lr-fceumm - you have to install from source [see below])
+* NES (lr-QuickNES - found in 'Experimental' menu, lr-fceumm - installed by default, but you have to [re]install it from source [see below])
 * SNES (lr-Snes9x - installed by default, lr-pocketsnes - installed by default)
 * Genesis/Mega Drive (lr-picodrive - installed by default)
 * Sega 32x (lr-picodrive - installed by default)